-- Participants who could not get their audio to work during the meetings were instructed to email their comments to firstname.lastname@example.org and their comments were read out loud by one of the webinar organizers.
+During the public meetings, comments were limited to three (3) minutes per person.
+If participants could not get their audio to work during the meetings, they were instructed to email their comments to email@example.com and their comments were read out loud by one of the webinar organizers.

 On June 20, 2016, NOAA released a draft environmental impact statement (DEIS) including a set of alternatives that would implement potential changes to the sanctuary.
 The preferred alternative from the DEIS would have added 15 banks to the sanctuary (for a total of 18 banks) and resulted in an increase of the sanctuary area from 56 square miles to approximately 383 square miles.

-NOAA has reduced the size of the expansion areas proposed in the 2016 DEIS preferred alternative to minimize user conflicts and potential economic impacts to the offshore energy industry.
-As a result, many of the proposed boundaries are closely aligned to already existing No Activity Zones established by the Bureau of Ocean Energy Management, the agency that regulates oil and gas exploration and production activities.
+NOAA reduced the size of the expansion areas proposed in the 2016 DEIS preferred alternative to minimize user conflicts and potential economic impacts to the offshore energy industry.
+As a result, many of the proposed boundaries are closely aligned to pre-existing No Activity Zones established by the Bureau of Ocean Energy Management, the agency that regulates oil and gas exploration and production activities.

 REVISED PREFERRED ALTERNATIVE